luposdate3000/luposdate3000/documentation/README-SPAClient.md

 which will provide the Database on localhost:80/index.html

-If you pull from the git, than execute all setup-scripts (see above) again.
+# after modifications to code or If you pull from git .. :

+ than execute all setup-scripts (see above) again.
 If you are adding new dependencies to a module, you need to execute all setup-scripts (see above) again too.

 If you change packages within npm or bower, than execute